 Students whose first language is not English are able to access language support.
-An initial assessment identifies the needs of the students and provision is made for learning success.
-Students will join an ESOL class where their listening, speaking, reading and writing skills will be developed.
-The goal is for students to acquire the language skills needed to participate and succeed in the mainstream.
+An initial assessment identifies the needs of the students and provisions are made for learning success.
+Students may join an ESOL class where their listening, speaking, reading and writing skills will be developed.
+The goal is for students to acquire the language skills needed to participate and succeed in the classroom.